Become a PAL Leader

 PAL Leaders are undergraduate students who facilitate weekly out-of-class group study sessions in courses they have successfully completed.
 PAL Leaders will receive training on using effective learning strategies and facilitation techniques to lead PAL sessions that create opportunities for students to collaborate and process challenging course material in targeted courses.

-PAL Leaders typically work 8-10 hours per week, including class attendance, session preparation and facilitation, as well as training and required meetings.
+PAL Leaders typically work 8-10 hours per week, including attending lectures in their assigned course, session preparation and facilitation, as well as training and required meetings.

 Duties include:

-• Attending all lectures in assigned courses and recruiting participants for PAL sessions.
+- Attending all lectures in the assigned course (2-4 lectures per week, depending on the course) and recruiting participants for PAL sessions.

-• Planning PAL sessions using a variety of strategies learned in required PAL Leader training to create engaging and inclusive learning experiences.
+- Planning PAL sessions using a variety of strategies learned in the required PAL Leader training to create engaging and inclusive learning experiences.

-• Administrative tasks such as submitting planning, attendance and other documentation on time and as required; maintaining professional communication with course instructors and the Supplemental Instruction Specialist.
+- Administrative tasks such as submitting session plans, attendance and other documentation on time and as required; maintaining professional communication with course instructors and the Supplemental Instruction Specialist.

 Job Requirements/Qualifications:

-• Completed at least one semester prior to Winter 2025 and registered for at least three courses in Spring 2025.
+- Completed at least one semester prior to the semester of hiring and registered as a full-time student (at least one course in Spring 2026)

-• Knowledgeable in the subject matter of the targeted course, determined by course grade and assigned course instructor referral.
+- Knowledgeable in the subject matter of the targeted course, determined by a grade of at least 75% and/or instructor referral.

-• A commitment to helping other students learn and comfortable in a leadership role.
+- A commitment to helping other students learn and comfort in a leadership role.
 Previous experience with tutoring, teaching, coaching or other leadership positions would be an asset.

 How to apply

-Completed applications must include your Spring 2025 class schedule, cover letter, resume and unofficial transcript.
-Please provide references, including at least one academic reference (a reference letter is not required).
+Completed applications must include a cover letter, resume, unofficial transcript, and references, including at least one academic reference (a reference letter is not required).
+Please submit your Spring 2026 class schedule when you have registered.